 You can avoid a broken heart, naturally.
 No, I’m not talking about relationships; you’re on your own on that one.
 I’m referring to how to keep your heart healthy.
 And although technically, the heart doesn’t break (except on rare occasions), it can become damaged.
 Most commonly, heart damage is related to inadequate blood supply to the heart muscle.
 This causes clogging of the coronary arteries, known as Atherosclerosis.

-Although the development of Atherosclerosis (clogging of the arteries) has many causes, dietary cholesterol and certain fats are leading contributors to its development.
+dietary cholesterol and certain fats are leading contributors to its development.
 Fortunately, for most people, dietary modifications can result in lower LDL (bad cholesterol) and higher HDL (good cholesterol).
 This includes not only regulating and watching the amount of high cholesterol and high fat food one eats, but also adding in healthier foods that are known to decrease cholesterol as well.

 Many of the supplements used to help decrease cholesterol, and even the leading prescription anti-cholesterol drug, are derived from food.
 A little known fact –the active ingredient in Statin drugs, prescribed to millions of Americans for high cholesterol, was found in and developed from a natural occurring component in Red yeast rice.